kima-rafayelyan/vllm-coco-captioner/README.md

 ## vllm-coco-captioner

-This project performs automatic caption generation for COCO dataset images using a multimodal vision-language model.
-The generated captions are stored in a structured SQLite database for easy retrieval and evaluation.
-The system runs efficiently with **vLLM**, enabling fast inference even on a standard Colab T4 GPU.
+Local vLLM setup for generating image captions from COCO images and storing them in a database.

 ---